zerwes/ansible-tags-test/README.md

 # ansible-tags-test
 test strange tags behavior on ansible

-##playbook
+## playbook
-to demonstrate that if a first (pre-run) task sets `gather_facts` to `false`, subsequent calls to rolles will skip gathering facts if we use a tag just applying to a role.
+playbook to demonstrate that if a first (pre-run) task sets `gather_facts` to `false`, subsequent calls to roles will skip gathering facts if we use a tag just applying to a role.

-playbook
+playbook:
 ```yaml
 ---
 - name: pre ...